We can finally confirm that the next generation M3 (F80 / F82) will be powered by an inline 6 cylinder

 Whether the F80 M3's inline 6 will feature two or three turbos remains to be seen.
 An earlier BMW filed turbo patent shows that the company has developed (or is developing) electric turbo technology

 ; so a bi-turbo or tri-turbo inline 6 engine could possibly see the implementation of one or more electric turbos.
-However many turbos is ultimately decided upon by BMW, we think that its power figure may be somewhere in the ballpark of 450 HP.

 Despite the next M3 sedan being at least 1.5 to 2 years away, we now know the following.
 It will be:

 - Faster than current M3

 - More powerful than current M3

 - Powered by an inline 6 cylinder [turbo] engine

 - Offered with optional or standard manual transmission (if previous spy photos are any indication)

 - Introduced no earlier than late 2013 - early 2014